 The short answer is money.
-The amount of money that the insurance company will have to pay you as opposed to a lower paying job such as a receptionist is substantial.
+The amount of money that the insurance company will have to pay you as opposed to a lower-paying job such as a receptionist is substantial.
 They are trying to save themselves as much money as possible.
-To save money, they will make it extremely difficult for you.
+To save money, they make the claim process extremely difficult for you.
 The insurance investigators will try many tactics to trip you up.
 They are hoping you will give up and abandon your claim.

-Fortunately, we have experience handling insurance companies and have put together some tips that will help you get your claim approved or win your case in court.
-Using these tips will also provide you with an understanding of how underhanded the insurance investigators can be to protect their assets.
+Fortunately, we have experience handling insurance companies and have put together some tips to help you get your claim approved or win your case in court.
+This article will also give you an understanding of how underhanded insurance investigators can be to protect their assets.

-Tip #2 Do Not Try to Go Back to Work Too Fast
+Tip #2 Try Not To Rush Back to Work

 Tip #3 Anticipate Surveillance

-Many times the insurance company will put you under surveillance.
+Many times, the insurance company will put you under surveillance.
 With a large claim like that of a dentist, you can bet on it!
-Surveillance is completely legal.
-During the surveillance period, an investigator will stake out your house and may even talk to your neighbors about your activities.
-The insurer will then try to use that information against you in court.
-This is why it is imperative to not rush back into exercise routines or anything else that is very strenuous on the body during the claim period must align with the limitations and restrictions you reported when filing your claim.
+It is completely legal for an insurer to hire a private investigator.
+The investigator will stake out your house and may even talk to your neighbors about your activities.
+The insurer will then try to use that information to justify the denial or termination of your claim.
+All of your activities during the claim period must align with the limitations and restrictions you reported when filing your claim.

-In our article here, we discuss the likelihood that social media accounts will be monitored.
-While at home resting, you may be tempted to start becoming more active on social media, but we suggest you either ensure your accounts are private or stay off social media entirely during the claim period.
+I have previously discussed the likelihood that social media accounts will be used to deny LTD claims.
+You may be tempted to spend some of your downtime on social media, but we suggest you either ensure your accounts are private or stay off social media entirely.
 Posting a picture of you walking your dog can be used against you by the insurance company.

 Tips For Stay Organized During The LTD Claim Process